rfshelley/Documentation/tools-and-ide/github-integration.rst

 Commit changes in the IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To commit changes to a SmartApp or device handler, whether it is a new file or already exists in the repository, Click on the *Commit Changes* button on the *My SmartApps* or *My device handlers* and select the repository you want to commit to.
+To commit changes to a SmartApp or Device Handler, whether it is a new file or already exists in the repository, Click on the *Commit Changes* button on the *My SmartApps* or *My device handlers* and select the repository you want to commit to.

 In the resulting wizard, check the box next to the file you want to commit, add a commit message, and press the *Commit Changes* button.